rnar17/mealprepmoggers/PLAN.md

     * Ingredient Nutrition Database Storage: Will test by ensuring ingredients’ nutritional data saves accurately in the database.
     * Recalculate Meal Nutrition on Quantity Change: Will test to confirm accurate recalculation following quantity modifications.

+* For all of the requirements, how will your verifications be integrated into your process?
+Will you run automated tests after every build?
+Before every commit?
+When will you conduct inspections and who will be involved?

-2. *    Automated Testing: We will automate critical acceptance tests, particularly for nutritional calculations, ingredient management, and caloric adjustments, to ensure stability.
+    * Automated Testing: We will automate critical acceptance tests, particularly for nutritional calculations, ingredient management, and caloric adjustments, to ensure stability.

     * Manual Testing: Visual and audio elements (like UI responsiveness and sound effects) will be spot-checked to ensure that they meet user experience standards without redundant testing.